-The Designated Senior Persons (DSP) for Safeguarding are the Headteacher, Pat Baxter, the Assistant Headteacher, Sital Shah and the EYFS Lead, Sarah Clare.
+The Designated Senior Persons (DSP) for Safeguarding are the Headteacher, Sital Shah, and the Assistant Headteacher, Anna Dean.
 They will be happy to discuss any questions or concerns parents may have about Safeguarding.

 All staff receive regular Child Protection/Safeguarding training.
 In addition, all TA's, MSA's and Admin Staff hold current First Aid certificates and EYFS staff are trained in paediatric first aid.

 As part of our Safeguarding of Children Protection Procedure, all regular volunteers must be DBS cleared.